Call for Articles and Reviews

 • Data-driven pedagogy: How AI-driven analytics and data insights can inform teaching strategies and curriculum development.

-• Language assessment and feedback: Innovations in AI-based assessment tools, grading, and feedback mechanisms.
+• Language assessment and feedback: Innovations in AI-based assessment tools, grading and feedback mechanisms.

 • Adaptive learning systems: Design and implementation of AI-driven adaptive learning systems catering to individual learner needs.